ASCD: Attention-Steerable Contrastive Decoding for Reducing Hallucination in MLLM: Methodology

 \subsection{Attention Steering}

 \textbf{Text-centric Head Awareness and Critical Visual Token Selection.} As shown in Figure~\ref{fig:method-1}, we refine our method by incorporating text-centric head selection for positive steering and critical token identification for negative steering.
 Specifically, given the selected text-centric heads, we \emph{positively steer} them by increasing their attention weights with a strength of $\alpha_{\textsc{pos}}$.
 Figure \ref{fig:method-2}a highlights how targeted steering in text-centric heads improves the positive steering effectiveness.
-Simultaneously, we apply \emph{negative steering} to the top $\kappa_{\textsc{vis}}$ most critical visual tokens -- \emph{those receiving the highest aggregate attention across heads} -- reducing their attention scores by $\alpha_{\textsc{neg}}$ across \emph{all} heads.
-Through this strategy, we deliberately obscure only the most pivotal cues -- this targeted suppression is sufficient to induce a strong hallucination effect in the negative branch, leading to improved contrastive decoding compared to a blanket suppression of all visual tokens.
-In Figure \ref{fig:method-2}b, we demonstrate the impact of selectively applying negative steering to critical visual tokens.
+Simultaneously, we perform \emph{negative steering} on the $\kappa_{\textsc{vis}}$ visual tokens that draw the most attention—those with the highest head-averaged score.
+For the current query position, we define